 - To improve communication amongst the lay faithful and between laity and clergy in our Diocese by facilitating the flow of unbiased information, for the purposes of (1) providing an avenue for those who have complaints or concerns that are not being properly addressed through official Diocesan channels, and (2) granting Diocesan leadership unmediated access to the concerns of the laity.

 - To support and encourage clergy in their efforts to promote the teaching and practice of our Catholic faith according to the Magisterium of the Church, in the spirit of the Catechism’s call for the laity “to cooperate with pastors in the service of the ecclesial community, for the sake of its growth and life” (CCC, 910); and to support solid catechesis for all age groups, including adults, across our Diocese.

 - To support seminarians in their vocations, through personal relationships, mentorship activities, and advocacy with Church leaders.

 - To exhort and encourage Catholic schools throughout the Diocese to teach the Catholic faith with boldness and clarity.

 - To help hold diocesan leadership accountable in its management of diocesan finances.

-Our chapter holds monthly meetings (via Zoom for those unable to travel) on the second Tuesday evening of the month dedicated to prayer, formation, and apostolic activity.
+Our chapter holds monthly meetings (via Zoom for those unable to travel) on the third Tuesday evening of the month dedicated to prayer, formation, and apostolic activity.
 We serve as a clearing house (through this website and our Facebook page) for information about events and developments across the Diocese.
 We sponsor public presentations on various aspects of Church teaching.
 We also gather regularly for prayer and Eucharistic Adoration in parishes across the Diocese.

 President – Matt Vester (St John University Parish, Morgantown)